 Are Business Checking Accounts FDIC Insured?

 Any business checking account worth its salt should be FDIC insured — or NCUA insured, if it’s opened and held at a credit union.
 The FDIC is a government agency that protects deposit accounts, such as checking accounts, and reimburses lost funds up to the $250,000 standard insurance amount in the event your bank fails.
-(The NCUA is a similar agency, but specifically geared toward credit unions.)
+(Some banks participate in programs that extend the FDIC insurance to cover millions1.)
+The NCUA is a similar agency, but specifically geared toward credit unions.

 The FDIC and NCUA insure business and personal accounts alike, but it’s always important to double-check and make sure the bank or financial institution you’re hoping to open an account with explicitly states that deposits are insured.